Top 10 Muay Thai Beginner Tips

 3. Wrap Your Hands

 ALWAYS Wrap your hands.
+Even the world champions do it.
 Wrist injuries are common among Muay Thai and boxing beginners because the soft bones and tendons of the hands take time to be conditioned.
 One of my early wrist sprains took an entire month for it to be fully recovered because I wasn’t punching correctly and I didn’t pay much attention to wrapping my hands.
 Hand wraps are your first and most important line of defense against hand and wrist injuries so don’t scrimp on it.
 Learn to hand-wrap by watching instructional videos.

 4. Work on Your Form